deepakkrmnnit/Calc-behavior/README.md

 As always, avoid passive voice :)

 Scenario: Addition of two positive numbers
- Given The calculator is turned on
+ Given The calculator with on
  When I type in "positive number"
 And I press "plus"
 And I type in "positive number"